esper-io/dev-docs/docs/home/console.md

 If you’re creating a Group Admin or Group Viewer, assign to the appropriate groups and click **Confirm**.
 ![Add GroupUser](./assets/NewConsole/UserAddGroup.jpg)

-After adding a user, be sure to give the user their login credentials so that they can log in.
+After adding a user, be sure to provide the user with their login credentials so that they can succesfully log in.

 ### Editing a User

 The User Management screen also enables you to edit the details of a user.
 To do so, click on the pencil icon in line with that user’s listing.
 ![Edit User](./assets/NewConsole/UserEdit.png)

 You will be able to change the username, email, full name, password, and role assigned to the user.
-If you do that, be sure to pass the changes on to the account owner so they can continue to access the Esper console.
+If you modify a user's details, be sure to pass the changes on to the account owner so they can continue to access the Esper console.

 ### Deleting a User

 To delete a user from the enterprise, click on the trash can icon in line with that user’s listing.
-That user will no longer be able to access their account:
+That user will no longer be able to access their account.
 ![Delete User](./assets/NewConsole/UserDelete.png)

 ## Dashboard

 When you enter the Esper Console, the first page you encounter is the Dashboard.
-It acts as the homepage for the console and provides useful, at-a-glance information about the status of your Android fleet.
+It acts as the homepage for the Console and provides useful, at-a-glance information about the status of your Android device fleet.

 ![Esper console](./assets/NewConsole/Dashboard.png)

-The first time you log in to a newly created Esper console, you’ll see a default screen indicating you do not have any devices enrolled and offering the option to create a cloud-based simulated Android device, called a Simulare:
+The first time you log in to a newly created Esper console, you’ll see a default screen indicating you do not have any devices enrolled, and offering the option to create a cloud-based simulated Android device, called a Simulare:

 ![Esper console](./assets/NewConsole/DashboardInitial.png)